Finding Myself (and Others) in a Yogyakarta Coffee Shop

 I spent most of my days at my desk, staring at my laptop screen, every now and then walking the few paces to my bed to take a nap.
 Or two.
 Or three.
 The only distractions were the Zoom meetings, which zapped so much of my energy.
 I could still order coffee on the GoFood app, brought to me via motorbike, but shorn of the daily happenings at Dasmu, I felt empty.
 An emptiness that made me sick to my stomach.

-So one cloudy day, I decided to risk it, and — with my mask on — I went back to Dasmu.
+So one cloudy day, I decided to risk it, and—with my mask on—I went back to Dasmu.

 What happened then was a bit of an anticlimax.
 The old baristas had gone, new ones smiled as they saw me coming in, but I couldn’t see their faces behind the masks.
 Dasmu wasn’t fun anymore.
 It felt like it had lost its sense of self, lost its soul.

 Dasmu’s owner, Yoga, knew he had to do something to bring back the magic of the place.
 He started small by rearranging the tables and chairs.
-He got rid of my favourite table and replaced it with a bigger one that could fit at least four people.
+He got rid of my favorite table and replaced it with a bigger one that could fit at least four people.
 Yoga knew the old Dasmu was a place where people could go whenever they needed to feel less lonely.
 He wanted that old place back.

 Yoga also reactivated Dasmu’s social media to promote its new, more communal concept.
 They started offering generous discounts on their menu too, something I lapped up instantly.